ZoltarML/ManyChat/README.md

 # Many Chat
   * A fully functional private messaging system for Manyland
-  * I've had this idea for a while just never the backbone to follow through
+  * I've had this idea for a while just never the backbone to follow through, but here it is.
-  * Anyway, what this essentially does is allow you to privately message anyone who is also <span style="color:red">using</span> this script.
+  * I tried to make this look as engrained into the game as possible
+  * Anyway, I hope you enjoy.
   * Made by *Zoltar*

 ## Video Guide